panweihit/BSID/VanillaID/README.md

 You can run run_main.m to start.

-Efficient implementation will come soon!
+Efficient implementation is in DistriID.

+It should be highly noted that $\lambda$ should be tuned!

 Author: Wei Pan (w.pan11@imperial.ac.uk, panweihit@gmail.com)